Tets420/CuteNosesECommerce/README.md

 ##### User Authentication and Authorization:
 To ensure a secure and personalized experience, users will be required to register by providing their credentials, including:

--username
+* username
--password
+* password
--email address (for notification purposes)
+* email address (for notification purposes)
--mailing address (for delivery purposes).
+* mailing address (for delivery purposes).

 This step will allow users to access their account, manage their orders, and maintain their preferences seamlessly.

 ##### Product Management:
 Users will have access to a **virtual cart** that will display their current purchases and a wishlist for items they'd like to consider for future purchases.
 The intuitive interface will allow users to easily:

-*add or remove items
+* add or remove items
-*adjust quantities
+* adjust quantities
-*review their selections before proceeding to checkout.
+* review their selections before proceeding to checkout.

 ##### Checkout Process:
 The checkout process will be streamlined to provide a hassle-free experience.
 Users will have the option to pay via cash on delivery or through **GCash, a popular local payment method or a cash on delivery option**.
 In the future, the store aims to integrate additional online payment APIs to offer more payment options to customers.